fpserg/RealMe/docs/PRODUCT/BUILDING_MODE_PROTOCOL.md

 - the uploaded repository;
 - accepted architectural decisions;
 - accepted document changes;
-- architecture candidates from previous conversations that require confirmation.
+- Architecture Candidates from previous conversations that require confirmation.

 Repository files are not emitted during this stage.